Checkio-Game-Missions/checkio-empire-vault-password/info/total.md

-First we need a password for our new vault.
+We've installed a new vault to contain our valuable resources and treasures, but before we can put anything into it, we need a suitable password for our new vault.
+One that should be as safe as possible.
-But it should be safe.

-The password will be considered strong enough if its length is greater than or equal to 10 symbols, it has at least one digit, as well as containing one uppercase letter and one lowercase letter in it.
+The password will be considered strong enough if its length is greater than or equal to 10 characters, it contains at least one digit, as well as at least one uppercase letter and one lowercase letter.
-The password contains only ASCII latin letters or digits.
+The password may only contain ASCII latin letters or digits, no symbols.

 You are given a password.
-Check is it corresponds to the rules?
+We need your code to verify if it meets the conditions for a secure password.

 **Input:** A password as a string.

-**Output:** Is the password safe or not as a boolean or any data type that can be converted and processed as a boolean.
-In the results you will see the converted results.
+**Output:** A determination if the password safe or not as a boolean, or any data type that can be converted and processed as a boolean.
+When the results process, you will see the converted results.

 **Example:**